dufok/dokku-mailst/README.md

 ## Push App and Test

-Clone git repository, create git remote to your dokku and push image to your app.
+Clone the git repository, create a git remote to your Dokku, and push image to your app.
 ```bash
 git remote add mailst dokku@[your dokku server]:mailst
 git push mailst master
 ```

 ## User Management
-Ferst need to generate hashed password, connect to db and add user, domain, password
+First you need to generate hashed password, connect to the database, and add user, domain, password
 ```bash
 # Generate Hashed password
 doveadm pw -s SHA512-CRYPT -p 'PASSWORD'